ipekdursun/Opt-maint-population-heterogen/README.md

 Inside of this repository you can find:
 - *The data generated for the experimnents in the paper.*
 - *The code to generate optimal age-based policies under given parameter.*
-- *A user interface where data can be accessed by the end-user.*
+- *A user interface developed as an R shiny app where data can be accessed by the end-user.*
+- *A manual for the user interface.*

 ## Content of Repository